Step by step

 - Lie on your back with your knees bent into your chest.

-- Inhale - take hold of the inside or outside of your feet.
+- As you inhale, take hold of the inside or outside of your feet.

 - Open your knees wider than your torso and bring them towards the floor next to the armpits.

-- Make sure your ankle is directly over your knees (90 degree angle).
+- Place your ankles directly over your knees (90掳 angle).

 - Flex through your heels, gently pushing your feet into your hands, pulling the hands down to create resistance.